Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

-More intriguingly, employing the newly developed approach, for the first time we reveal the ground-state properties of the staggered-flux $\rm SU(3)$ repulsive Hubbard model, and reveal a novel Dirac QCP different from previously known Gross-Neveu transitions.
-Our numerical studies motivate systematic theoretical analysis of the QCP in $\rm SU(3)$ Dirac fermions by field-theory approach.
+More intriguingly, we leverage our newly developed approach to make a pioneering investigation into the $\rm SU(3)$ repulsive Hubbard model hosting Dirac fermions.
+It represents the \textit{first time} that the ground-state phase diagram and the QCP in the $\rm SU(N)$ repulsive Hubbard model with odd $N$ have been unveiled through unbiased numerical approaches.
+We identify the first example of Gross-Neveu QCP that fundamentally differs from the conventional ones typically confined to the chiral O($N$) universality classes~\cite{SM}.
 Moreover, the critical properties are potentially detectable in the synthetic quantum simulators such as optical lattice of cold atoms~\cite{Takahashi2018prl,Takahashi2022np}.
-Our results on the $\rm SU(3)$ Hubbard model provide theoretical guidance for the future experimental exploration of exotic physics in strongly correlated $\rm SU(N)$ Dirac fermions.
+Hence, our findings on the $\rm SU(3)$ Hubbard model not only establish a significant novel direction in modern statistics physics for exploring the fermionic QCP but also offer critical theoretical guidance for the forthcoming experimental exploration of exotic physics in strongly correlated $\rm SU(N)$ fermionic models.